Former Nazi Concentration Camp Guard Bruno Dey Convicted In Germany

 “This verdict sends a powerful message that a guard in any camp cannot deny responsibility for what happened,” he wrote in a statement.

 Dey insisted he had been forced into his role.
-He was tasked with manning a tower, standing watch next to a gas chamber, said the BBC.
+He was tasked with manning a tower, standing watch next to a gas chamber, according to the BBC.

 He stated he was not aware of the “extent of the atrocities” that occurred at Stutthof, where it is believed 65,000 died.
 His prosecutors argued that he was relatively unimportant and had not directly contributed to the death toll.